TryGhost/Ghost/ghost/limit-service/README.md

     //     maxPeriodic: 42,
     //     error: 'Your plan supports up to {{max}} emails.
 Please upgrade to reenable sending emails.'
     // }
+    uploads: {
+        // max key is in bytes
+        max: 5000000,
+        // formatting of the {{ max }} vairable is in MB, e.g: 5MB
+        error: 'Your plan supports uploads of max size up to {{max}}.
+Please upgrade to reenable uploading.'
+    }
 };

 // This information is needed for the limit service to work with "max periodic" limits